PhilippeMarcMeyer/Learning-Vuejs/README.md

 04/17/2019 : no https://jsonblob.com/api/jsonBlob/ key => hide cloud buttons.
-Css : responsive and warning message under width 320px no drag and drop icons on touch screen
+Css : responsive and warning message under width 320px

+Caching todoApp to use it offline on my phone no drag and drop icons on touch screen

 ### I like this project not only for the Vuejs framework but for the intensive use of recursive functions :-)